 Eating out healthily

-In many parts of the world, eating out of the home is on the rise.
-We want to make it easier for people to eat healthily out of the home.
-Across the world, we use our brands, extensive chef networks and key global partnerships to champion cooking that is better for people and the planet.
+In many parts of the world, eating out of the home is on the rise and we want to make it easier for people to eat out healthily.
+We use our brands, extensive chef networks and key global partnerships to champion cooking that is better for people and the planet.

-Unilever Food Solutions helps chefs in hospitals and care homes
+Helping chefs in hospitals and care homes

 Adequate hydration is essential to achieving good nutrition habits, and many people drink tea – which is 99.5% water – to unwind from a busy day.

-As the largest global tea company, we have a long-standing research programme investigating the consumer benefits of drinking tea.

-Unilever research has been cited in both the European Society of Cardiology guidelines for the management of high blood pressure and the Dutch food-based dietary guidelines.
+As the largest global tea company, we have a long-standing research programme investigating the benefits of tea.
+Our research has been cited in both the European Society of Cardiology guidelines for the management of high blood pressure and the Dutch food-based dietary guidelines.
 And we share our findings with the nutrition community.
 In Chile, for example, Lipton hosted roundtable discussions and attended external nutrition meetings and events to offer insights in 2019.

-We also spread our positive hydration messages in-store, like with US retailer Hannaford, and introduced the claim ‘just as hydrating as water’ on several of our Lipton black tea packs in the US.
+We also spread our positive hydration messages in-store, like with US retailer Hannaford, and introduced the claim ‘just as hydrating as water’ on several Lipton black teas in the US.
 To raise awareness, we produced an educational booklet and organised retail activations, which were led by in-store nutritionists.
 And we include healthy hydration messages as part of our Agents of Change Make Meals that Do More initiative.